Piper0007/YAFN-Banana-Edition/API/SongInfo.md

 I added more functionality for the backgrounds stuff and added a customizations folder that you can find in (StarterGui -> GameUI -> SongPickUI -> ModBackgrounds)
 And you can access them in songInfo by adding something called "BGType" and set to the name of the background.

+[^1]: "Mod Order" is a list at the top of SongInfo that specifies how all the mods will be ordered (from top to bottom)
 </details>